apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/page/interacting_with_a_page.md

 await page.keyboard.press('Enter');
 ```

-So far, we've got this:
+This is what we've got so far:

 <Tabs groupId="main">
 <TabItem value="Playwright" label="Playwright">